 Nichelle is a former chemistry professor, academic researcher, and pioneer in entrepreneurship for women of color.
 Her interdisciplinary skills and multimedia experience have produced dynamic economic value for several Fortune 500 companies.

 Andrew C. Gainey

-While commanding the 17th Field Artillery Brigade, Colonel Andrew Gainey served in a dual capacity as the commander for 17th FA Bde and the I Corps Fires Support Coordinator.
+While commanding the 17th Field Artillery Brigade, Gen. Andrew Gainey served in a dual capacity as the commander for 17th FA Bde and the I Corps Fires Support Coordinator.
 He led the integration of the 17th FA Bde staff with the fire support staff of "America's Corps" formalizing the relationship for the first time.
 He also led the Brigade and I Corps fire support cell through combined, joint exercises Yama Sakura 69 and 71, Talisman Saber 15 and 17, and Ulchi Freedom Guardian 15 and 16.
 These exercises were paramount to increasing interoperability with key allies in Australia, Japan, and Korea.

-Also, Colonel Gainey oversaw the execution of the Reduced Range Practice Rocket noise test; the first training event in which rockets were fired on Joint-Base Lewis McChord.
+Also, Gen. Gainey oversaw the execution of the Reduced Range Practice Rocket noise test; the first training event in which rockets were fired on Joint-Base Lewis McChord.
 He also deployed both HIMARS Battalions in support of Central Command operations.
 Thunderbolt troopers fired over 600 precision munitions, eliminating numerous enemy facilities, vehicles, and equipment

-Colonel Gainey graduated from the University of South Carolina in 1992.
+Gen. Gainey graduated from the University of South Carolina in 1992.
 He graduated from the Marines Corps War College in 2015 with a Master’s Degree in Military Strategic Studies.
 He also received a Master’s Degree in Adult and Continuing Administration Education from Kansas State University in 2004.